Major Code BS1925

 - Nuclear and Particle Physics: investigating how the basic building blocks of matter interact with each other, and how they combine to form the elements we know.

-- Biophysics: using experimental techniques and computer modeling to understand processes in living systems, including cell adhesion and interacting neurons.
+- Biophysics: using experimental techniques and computer modeling to understand processes in living systems, including cell adhesion, interacting neurons, and natural antifreeze proteins.

 Opportunities may also be found with faculty in the Russ College of Engineering.
 In addition, advanced students interested in teaching can sometimes be given paid appointments as teaching assistants.